-If set to true or template, cloud-init will generate the hosts file using the template located in /etc/cloud/templates/hosts.tmpl.
+If set to true or template, cloud-init will generate the hosts file using the template located in /etc/ cloud/templates/hosts.tmpl.
 In the /etc/cloud/templates/hosts.tmpl template, the strings \$hostname and \$fqdn will be replaced with the hostname and fqdn respectively.

-If manage_etc_hosts is set to localhost, then cloud-init will not rewrite the hosts file entirely, but rather will ensure that a entry for the fqdn with a distribution dependent ip is present (i.e. ping <hostname> will ping 127.0.1.1 or other ip).
+If manage_etc_hosts is set to localhost, then cloud-init will not rewrite the hosts file entirely, but rather will ensure that a entry for the fqdn with a distribution dependent ip is present (i.e. ping <hostname> will ping 127.0.0.1 or 127.0.1.1 or other ip).